 If you wish to add any decorative detailing to the skirt, do that before you begin while the fabric is still flat and un-gathered.
 I put a wee snail on baby Kate’s voile skirt with a trail of flip-stitched yarn on my Baby Lock Sashiko machine for added interest.
 So fun!

 Sew up the skirt seam, short ends together and hem one long edge.
 I made a French seam in my little skirt so the raw edges would be completely enclosed.
 But you could either zigzag stitch or serge your skirt’s seam selvage instead.
 I chose to do a narrow rolled hem using my Baby Lock machine’s narrow hem foot.
 Works great!
-(You can see that foot in action in a video on my Instagram page!
-There is also a video on the A Bit of Stitch Facebook page.
-Look through my videos there to find it.)
+(You can see that foot in action in a video on my Instagram page!)

 Where do we view babies the most?
 Front side and back, right?
 Usually a skirt seam would go in center back, but because this outfit is for a baby, I put my skirt seam on one side, aligned with the onesie side seam on the right.

 Gather up the top raw edge of the skirt.
 For best gathering results sew two rows of long running stitches – one about ¼” down from the top edge and another ½” below that one.

 Knot the top threads together and then pull up the bobbin thread tails.
 Those knots in the top threads will keep your gathers gathered at both ends!

 Does you machine have a free arm?
 This is the perfect time to use it!
 My Baby Lock Ellegante has a bed that is removable, exposing just the arm of the machine which has a space beneath.
 This allows you to get the entire arm inside a project and for this onesie dress, THAT makes things so much easier.
 Sew right below the top gathered line of stitches on the skirt.
 Your seam allowance should be about 3/8” or slightly more.